Modern Slavery Statement

 Integral to our reputation is the necessity to act ethically and with full transparency to maintain our status as a leader in our market.
 Our actions and behaviours are guided by our shared Values, which are key to our commitment to being a responsible business.
 Our Values are below, and these ensure the absence of modern slavery within our organisation.
 We work diligently to prevent violations of human rights and uphold ethical standards within our operations and beyond.

-We are ambitious
+- We are ambitious

-We are agile
+- We are agile

-We are helpful
+- We are helpful

-We are experts, and
+- We are experts, and

-We do the right thing.
+- We do the right thing.

 Our Supply Chain

-Policy statement
+Policy Statement

 We are committed to ensuring that within our control there are no breaches appertaining to section 54 (1) of the Modern Slavery Act and we will not use or allow the use of forced or compulsory labour, slavery or human trafficking in the course of our business activities either in our business or in any part of our supply chain.
-This will be achieved through the measures outlined in the sections below:
+This will be achieved through the measures outlined in the sections below.

-Inclusion, Equality and Diversity
+Inclusion, Equality and Diversity (IED)

-At XPS our vision is to create a vibrant workplace where difference is recognised as a strength, allowing talented individuals to flourish and achieve their highest potential.
+At XPS Group, our vision is to create a vibrant workplace where difference is recognised as a strength, allowing talented individuals to flourish and achieve their highest potential.
 We know that talent is not determined by race, ethnicity, gender, disability, sexual orientation, age, religion, social class or background.
 We value the contributions that people from diverse backgrounds bring to the workplace.
 As an employer, XPS Group is committed to implementing employment policies and practices that seek to eliminate unlawful and unfair discrimination and fulfil our legal obligations.

 Our policies and working practices promote equal opportunities and diversity, ensuring a safe working environment.
 These policies include: